High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Maximising Metal Bonding Performance in 2026

-As an independent family-run specialist since 1989, we perform technical testing on all industrial spray adhesives to guarantee consistent performance.
-Our national UK delivery service provides rapid access to high strength metal bonding solutions that maintain structural integrity across varying thermal cycles.
+As an independent, family-run specialist since 1989, we conduct technical testing on all industrial spray adhesives to ensure consistent performance.
+Our national UK delivery service provides rapid access to high-strength metal bonding solutions that maintain structural integrity across varying thermal cycles.

 We advocate for heavy-duty applications requiring shear strength exceeding 3.5 MPa to ensure long-term reliability in industrial environments.
 Choosing the correct Fosseway solution means your metal bonding project is backed by decades of proven expertise and reliable adhesive technology.